FBI: Most Wanted season 4

 The fourth season of the American police procedural television series FBI: Most Wanted premiered on September 20, 2022, on CBS, for the 2022–23 television season, and concluded on May 23, 2023.
 The season contained 22 episodes.

 FBI: Most Wanted focuses on the work of FBI's New York Fugitive Task Force, which relentlessly tracks and captures the notorious and dangerous criminals on the FBI's Most Wanted list.
 A crossover event with FBI and FBI: International took place during the season in episode 16.
-Edwin Hodge joined the main cast as Ray Cannon, while Alexa Davalos departed the main cast at the end of the season.
+This is the first season to feature Edwin Hodge as Ray Cannon, and the last to feature Alexa Davalos as Kristin Gaines.

 For the 2022–23 television season, the fourth season of FBI: Most Wanted ranked #14 with an average of 8.02 million viewers.